 Look Out for Others

 Both people and animals are sick of being cooped up all winter and are excited to spend time roaming around outdoors when the warmer weather finally shows up.
 That means more traffic, pedestrians and, potentially, animals in the streets as well.
 Always pay attention to your surroundings and remember that springtime means you’ll be sharing the road with more traffic and more cyclists.

 Stay on Top of Maintenance

 Spring doesn’t require as much special maintenance or preparedness as winter, but it shouldn’t be overlooked.
 Take the steps to improve your springtime ride: check and adjust your tire pressure, change your wiper blades and remove the extra weight of your winter emergency kit.
 If you put winter tires on, don’t delay swapping them out or you’ll wear them out faster.
 Also, take the time to clean the pollen off your windshield, as it greatly reduces visibility given the right lighting.
 These are all small adjustments you can do yourself at home, or you can go to a trusted shop to have them taken care of.

 Springtime is great for driving.
 The weather is beautiful and warm, and the scenery is colorful.
 However, don’t let the escape from winter fool you into paying any less attention to safety or not maintaining your car properly.
 This season’s an easy one to prepare for, so you don’t have a lot of excuses not to.

+Check out all the maintenance parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on spring driving tips, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.